 No, the pony must have had all shoes removed.

-The vet will send the relevant details to the JMB, who will produce a measurement certificate.
-This will then be posted BACK TO THE OWNER, NOT TO BRITISH SHOWJUMPING.
+The vet will send the relevant details to the JMB, who will confirm the height TO THE OWNER, NOT TO BRITISH SHOWJUMPING.
 It is then the responsibility of the owner to forward this on to the British Showjumping offices when it is requested.

 Book a date for which the pony can next have the shoes removed and on which a measurement can be done.
 As long as the date is booked in the near future (within weeks) contact the British Showjumping office with this date, which can then be entered onto the pony's record and 28 days can be given from your booked date.

-Once a horse has achieved British Showjumping winnings, placings, double clears or qualifications these are retained on the horses record indefinitely.
+Once a horse has achieved British Showjumping points, placings, double clears or qualifications these are retained on the horses record indefinitely.
 Unfortunatley we cannot downgrade any horse or pony.

 The following contact details can be used to find out what winnings, if any, a foreign horse may have -